Everything PR News

 The agent-organized enterprise creates new kinds of brand assets that need new kinds of management.
 Each one carries communications implications that traditional PR playbooks do not address:

 • Does Sparky need PR?
 Yes.
 Sparky is now a named entity.
 Trade press will cover Sparky.
 Consumer press will cover Sparky.
-Wikipedia will eventually have a Sparky page.
-Each of those surfaces is a reputational asset or liability for Walmart that needs deliberate management.
+Each surface is a reputational asset or liability for Walmart that needs deliberate management.

 • Does Marty need reputation management?
 Yes.
 Marty's reputation is Walmart's reputation among sellers.
 If Marty produces bad advice, mistreats a partner, or leaks competitive intelligence between sellers, the trade press cycle is on Marty — which is on Walmart.

 • Can an AI agent have a brand crisis?
 Yes.
 Imagine Sparky recommending a competitor product at scale because of a model update.
 Or My Assistant producing biased outputs in a hiring or scheduling context.
-Or WIBEY exposing a credential through bad code suggestions.
 Each is a defined crisis pattern with no playbook yet.

 • Who speaks for the agent?
 Daniel Danker speaks for Sparky.
 Andy Jassy speaks for Rufus.
 Satya Nadella speaks for Copilot.
 The agent needs a human spokesperson — a comms problem disguised as a product problem.